cbritopacheco/object_pool/index.md

 acquired_type acquire();
 ```

-The method `lock_acquire()` will wait until there is a free object in the pool.
+The method `acquire_wait()` will wait until there is a free object in the pool.
 If `time_limit = std::chrono::nanoseconds::zero()` then it will wait indefinitely.
 In particular, this method must be used with great care since if the condition before is met, it might lead to deadlocks.
 You will still need to check whether you acquired an object or not, but at least you now have a simple interface to control these parameters.

-To see a very basic use of  `lock_acquire()` in action, we present an example in the following section.
+To see a very basic use of  `acquire_wait()` in action, we present an example in the following section.

 ### Example